daronphang/coding_resources/javascript/react/basics.md

 - Can have multiple states in single component, and separated by per component basis.
 - For updating states that are dependent on previous states, pass a function into the state function.

+### useState:
-useState always returns an array with two elements:
+Always returns an array with two elements:
 1) First is current value itself.
 2) Second is always a function which can be called to set a new value (re-evaluates component).

-Stateless/dumb components are those that do not have hold any states.

 ## Props:
 Immutable and are used to pass data between components (parent to child only).

-## Controlled vs Uncontrolled Components:
+## Uncontrolled/Stateless:
+Stateless/dumb components are those that do not have hold any states.
 If the logic or data is handled in parent component, the child component is uncontrolled.

 ## Listening to User Input: